jackyzha0/jackyzha0.github.io/content/thoughts/bitcoin.md

 Peer-to-peer electronic cash built using [blockchain](thoughts/blockchain.md).
 Capital 'B' Bitcoin is the network and protocol, lower case 'b' bitcoin is the actual currency.

-Here, centralized intermediaries (banks) are replaced by a trustless network of 'miners' which use [proof-of-work](thoughts/proof-of-work.md) for consensus.
+Here, centralized intermediaries (banks) are replaced by a trustless network of 'miners' which use [proof of work](thoughts/proof%20of%20work.md) for consensus.

 ## Mining
 Competing to solve a cryptographic puzzle to earn rights to add a new block to the blockchain.
 Reward is new bitcoin.